Making music is awesome. But sometimes you need to do other things in life to stay sane and lock in a steady flow of income.

 In 2007, the artists released their own fashion line for Target Miranda.
 Described as “pop princess attire”, the collection was designed for the duo’s youngest fans (girls aged 7-14).
 The cute look was meant to be in opposition to “provocatively sexy looks promoted by other celebrity lines”, as per Daily Telegraph.

 I’m still waiting for a proper women’s collection, though.
 But if it doesn’t happen anytime soon, you can always count on the “steal her style” posts, like this one.

 The duo are preparing to release their first album in six years, Human.
 Watch the new single from the record here:

 Up until a few days ago, I didn’t even know it existed, either.
 And, frankly, I still don’t quite get its rules.
 Apparently, there are a few versions of it, and the Aussie musician Tex Perkins was one of the first to invent the sport.

 In the Australian version, zoneball is derived from footy – the Australian rules football – and tennis.
-This is an unthinkable combination for me already.
-Yet, zoneball manages to step up the complexity of each of those sports anyway.
+This is an unthinkable combination for me, to be perfectly honest.
+Yet, zoneball manages to step up the complexity of each of those sports combined.
 For instance, your opponent attempts to catch the ball that you kicked towards his court, but only with one hand (I wonder if it matters which one).

-Additionally, ethics are important.
+Allegedly, ethics are important in zoneball.
 Bowing to kick off and wrap up the game is mandatory, “demonstrating the ceremony of battle and the respect between warriors.”
+Go figure!

 If you’d rather Tex Perkins played music and not this weird sport, here’s a video from one of his recent performances.